git-plm/parts/README.md

-Note, that the development of this library has moved to a Gitea repo which has much better support for diff'ing CSV files.
+Note, the development of this library has moved to a Gitea repo which has much better support for diff'ing CSV files.
 If you would like access, please contact us.

 Below is for historical purposes only.